cburdine/materials-ml-workshop/MaterialsML/python/getting_started.md

 ## Using your Python Notebook

-To get started running code in your Python Notebook, you will need to start up your Jupyter Notebook environment.
+To get started running code in your Python Notebook, you will need to start up your Jupyter Lab environment.
 Directions are given below for various Operating Systems, or Google Colab, if you are unable to install Jupyter on your device.
 ::::{tab-set}
 :::{tab-item} Windows

-The process for starting up you Jupyter notebook will be different, depending on whether Jupyter Notebook was installed with pip or Anaconda:
+The process for starting up Jupyter Lab will be different, depending on whether Jupyter Lab was installed with pip or Anaconda:

 **If Jupyter was installed with pip:**

-Using your File Explorer, create a new folder to store your Jupyter notebooks.
+Using your File Explorer, create a new folder to store your Jupyter Lab notebooks.
 Then do the following steps:
 * Inside the empty folder, right click (on some systems: Shift + right click), and click on "Open in Windows Terminal".
 * This will open a terminal window inside your folder.
-Inside the folder, run the command `jupyter notebook` to start the server from inside the folder.
+Inside the folder, run the command `jupyter lab` to start the server from inside the folder.

 **If Jupyter was installed with Anaconda:**

-When launching Jupyter Notebook from Anaconda, notebooks will be saved to the default folder of Anaconda Powershell Prompt.
+When launching Jupyter Lab from Anaconda, notebooks will be saved to the default folder of Anaconda Powershell Prompt.
 To save the notebooks to a different folder, follow these steps:
 * Launch Anaconda Powershell Prompt
 * Type  ```mkdir my_jupyter_notebooks ```  to create a folder called `my_jupyter_notebooks` (or a name of your choice) to hold your notebook files and Python code.
 * Type ```cd my_jupyter_notebooks``` to enter the folder you just created.
-* Type  ```jupyter notebook```  and it will start the server from inside the folder
+* Type  ```jupyter lab```  and it will start the server from inside the folder

 **Stopping the Server**

-Once your Jupyter Notebook server is started, your default web browser should open to the to the Jupyter Notebook landing page.
+Once your Jupyter Lab server is started, your default web browser should open to the to the Jupyter Lab landing page.
 If it does not open your browser automatically, open your browser and type `localhost:8888` in the address bar.

 ```{note}
 The address `localhost` tells your browser that the server is running on your computer, while `8888` is the port number of your server.
 If you are running multiple notebook servers simultaneously, the port number of the second server may be different (i.e. `8889`).
 The port number should be printed in the terminal when the server is started.